• 2731 6316

 Introduction

 Jockey Club Experiential Learning Project for Students with Special Educational Needs has been launched since April 2019.
-The project is funded by The Hong Kong Jockey Club Charities Trust, co-organized by Hong Kong Christian Service (HKCS), The Education University of Hong Kong and six special schools including CCC Kei Shun Special School, CCC Mongkok Chruch Kai Oi School, Hong Chi Pinehill No.3 School, Po Leung Kuk Anita L.L.
+The project is funded by The Hong Kong Jockey Club Charities Trust, co-organised by Hong Kong Christian Service (HKCS), The Education University of Hong Kong and six special schools including CCC Kei Shun Special School, CCC Mongkok Chruch Kai Oi School, Hong Chi Pinehill No.3 School, Po Leung Kuk Anita L.L.
 Chan (Centenary) School, Po Leung Kuk Mr. & Mrs. Chan Pak Keung Tsing Yi School and Po Leung Kuk Law's Foundation School.

 This project aims at building up new and evidence-based pedagogy of special education.
 With the use of adventure-based learning and virtual reality-based learning as well as diversified training practices, it is hoped that the knowledge and skills distilled from experiential learning can enrich the training strategies for practitioners in the field of special education, so as to develop an academically-accredited set of evaluation tools on generic skills and foster the whole-person development of students and adults with different levels of intellectual disability.